Yaribz/SLDB/docker/README.md

 ### _(optional)_ Initialize the database

-If you are provisioning a new installation for SLDB:
+If you are provisioning a new installation of SLDB:

 - Create a file named `etc/initSldb.conf` with the following contents:
   ```